 Basic soil testing involves four major steps: sample collection, sample analysis, interpreting results, and applying results on the operation.
-Consult with the soils laboratory or UF/ IFAS County Extension agents for assistance with soil sampling to ensure reliable results, interpretation, and application.
+Consult with a soils laboratory or UF/ IFAS County Extension agents for assistance with soil sampling to ensure reliable results, interpretation, and application.

-The following list includes standard extraction methods used at the UF/IFAS Extension Soil Testing Laboratory and most private laboratories for different soil types in Florida.
+The following list includes standard extraction methods used at the UF/IFAS Extension Soil Testing Laboratory, and other extraction methodologies used by various private soil testing laboratories.
+Note that currently, no suitable extractant for soil P has an established, calibrated sufficiency level for use with citrus grown on Florida calcareous soils.